Background

 • Newer platform with limited case study history compared to established players

-• Custom pricing may be higher for smaller organizations with simple AR needs
+• Custom pricing may be too high for smaller organizations with simple AR needs

 2. HighRadius